Ancestral lineages in mutation-selection equilibria with moving optimum: The regime of small variance : further developments

-By plugging \cref{var quad} into \cref{gamma approx}, we find the following approximation for the mean trajectories of the ancestral process, when the selection function is quadratic but the mutation kernel is general:
+Finally, we get the following approximation for the mean trajectories of the ancestral process:

-This formula is completely explicit, since it only depends on the mutation kernel through the Lagrangian $L$.
-However it is an approximation only valid for the case of quadratic selection.
-This approximation turns out to be quite robust in our simulations, see the discussion in the next section.
+This formula is explicit, since it only depends on the mutation kernel through the Lagrangian $L$.
+However this approximation only applies to the case of a quadratic selection and for traits close to the dominant trait.
+But we can check from numerical simulations, that this approximation is quite robust (see \Cref{fig:mean_approx}).